hayes28/ai-sop-operations-assistant/README.md

 Portfolio prototype for operations teams: draft SOPs, summarize shift notes, extract action items, and rewrite technical updates for business audiences.
 The UI is a single-page enterprise-style app; **AI runs only through a local Express backend** so your Gemini API key never ships to the browser.

+## Why this project matters

+Many AI portfolio projects stop at “generate text.”
+This project is designed around a more realistic operations workflow: helping teams draft SOPs, summarize shift and incident notes, extract action items, and rewrite technical updates for business audiences while preserving human review before content is used operationally.

+The goal is to show applied AI product thinking, not just model access.
+The app treats AI output as draft material that must be reviewed, edited, and approved, which better reflects how AI should be used in controlled business environments.

 ![App home — Draft SOP with sample data and review controls](docs/screenshots/app-home.png)

 ![Header with access-code verification and tabbed workspace](docs/screenshots/access-and-review.png)